ln2r/jinsoyun/README.md

 # Jinsoyun
-A Discord bot built for a NA Blade &amp; Soul clan Grumpy Butts.
+A discord bot built for Blade &amp; Soul's NA Server

 ## Features
 * Daily challenges information and announcement on reset